priyadesh99/AutoPromptGenie/README.md

 The latency for prompt creation in GoT is slightly higher than in ToT, but the difference is minimal.

 However, when it comes to the generation of stories, GoT exhibits a significantly longer processing time compared to ToT.
 This discrepancy suggests that while GoT's reasoning framework may excel in certain areas, it comes with a notable trade-off in terms of efficiency during story creation.

+### Future Work

+1. **Testing with Different Configurations**
+   - Experiment with various configurations for the tree structure (e.g., varying depth \(h\), branching factor \(k\), and total number of nodes).
+   - Adjust graph-specific parameters such as edge density and node connectivity to analyze their impact on story coherence, creativity, and complexity.

+2. **Expanding to Other Use Cases**
+   - Evaluate the effectiveness of Tree of Thought (ToT) and Graph of Thought (GoT) frameworks in domains beyond storytelling, such as solving math problems, logic puzzles, and decision-making tasks.
+   - Extend the use case beyond creative writing by identifying datasets and challenges in these domains, ensuring broader applicability.

+3. **Refining the Evaluation Framework**
+   - Collaborate with industry experts to design a robust, domain-specific evaluation framework tailored for creative and problem-solving tasks.
+   - Explore metrics and datasets employed in related work on prompt engineering and integrate them into the evaluation process.
+   - Identify and incorporate additional metrics that address gaps in existing evaluation standards, with a focus on relevance, coherence, and adaptability.

+4. **Incorporating Feedback Loops**
+   - Implement dynamic feedback loops to iteratively refine prompt structures based on evaluation results, improving the overall performance of generated outputs.
+   - Investigate innovative metrics for assessment and discuss their utility in benchmarking the approach across diverse use cases.

 ### Troubleshooting: